 Not all scalp itching is caused by head lice, and head lice don't always cause an itch.
 Many people with head lice do not have any symptoms.
 However, an itchy scalp occurs in some cases.

 This is due to a skin reaction to the lice bites or saliva, not due to their biting as such, or their movement on your head.
 It can take about three months for an itch to develop after you are infested with lice.
 Therefore, you may not notice that you have head lice for a while and you may have passed them on to others by the time you are aware of them.
-Head lice and nits do not wash off with normal shampoo.
+Head lice do not wash off with normal shampoo.